pink background for pediatric counselors near me page

 UNDERSTANDING THE THERAPY PROCESS

 Pediatric therapy in Tampa typically involves an initial assessment and followed by psychological services and interactive activities such as games (including art therapy & play therapy).
-The pediatric therapist observes and communicates with the child to understand their concerns, fears, or struggles.
+After the pediatric therapist observes and communicates with the child, they will assess for a diagnosis, and work to to understand their concerns, fears, or struggles.
 Through these interactions our therapists help children to develop coping mechanisms and skills needed to regulate or express their motions.

 OUTCOMES